noor188/Command-line-notebook-application/README.md

 Users of the command-line notebook application need to be able to :
 1. Create notes/tags.
 2. Search notes
-3. Modify notes by ID
+3. Modify notes/tags by ID
-4. Modify tags by ID

 --------------------------------------------------------------------------------------------